"Share Your Talent with the World"

 A light caution is advised for younger children for some questionable behavior, including robbery (which is punished).
 Also, Buster sometimes siphons power and water from his neighbors at times, which is stealing.
 Finally, some songs are sung that, while not explicit, have language like, “look at that butt.”

+SING is an animated musical comedy from the studio that brought moviegoers DESPICABLE ME and THE SECRET LIFE OF PETS.
+Set in a society of anthropomorphic animals, the story’s about a Koala Bear named Buster Moons, who tries to put on a singing competition at his failing theater.
+A mistake makes contestants think the prize is $100,000 instead of just $1,000.
+When the mistake is revealed, everyone’s dreams are put in jeopardy.
 SING is a fun outing for the whole family with great singing, relatable characters and a surprising amount of jeopardy.
 Veteran actors such as Matthew McConaughey, Reese Witherspoon and Scarlett Johansson lend their voices to SING, as do some fantastic newcomers, such as singer Tori Kelly, who makes her movie debut.
 The message in SING is that people shouldn’t limit themselves to the expectations of others.
 Instead, they should share their passions and talents with the world.
 SING contains multiple pro-family elements, plus some positive Christian references and a pro-capitalist message.
 SING warrants caution for younger children due to some questionable behavior, which is punished, and some light, brief innuendo.